-The firmest clues we have appeared when Rockstar released a mobile / tablet companion app alongside the new Red Dead game, mainly as a hub for viewing in-game stats, journal entries, and map locations (see image below).
+The firmest clues began to appear when Rockstar released a mobile / tablet companion app alongside the new Red Dead game, mainly as a hub for viewing in-game stats, journal entries, and map locations.

 There was also a reference to 'Oculus', which can only really refer to VR capability for the game.
 Given the option to play the entire game in an immersive first-person perspective, virtual reality would be a natural fit – and Red Dead 2 VR would be most at home on a dedicated Oculus or PC-bound headset.

-However, things quietened down after that and there's been little news on Red Dead Redemption 2 on PC - until recently.
-Spotted by Twitter user JakoMako51 (via PCGamer), there is a line in the Rockstar Social Club's source code that mentions "RDR2_PC_Accomplishments".
+However, things quietened down after that and there had been little news on Red Dead Redemption 2 on PC - until more recently.
+Twitter user JakoMako51 (via PCGamer (opens in new tab)), spotted a line in the Rockstar Social Club's source code that mentions "RDR2_PC_Accomplishments".

 Check out the tweet below:

 The fact that Red Dead Redemption 2 is coming to PC is now quite evident. #RDR2 #reddeadredemption2pc #RedDeadRedemption2 #rdr2pc #reddeadredemptionRDR2_PC_Accomplishments:"Accomplishments"You can search for "RDR2_PC" in the following link: https://t.co/hmtRJGKmoa pic.twitter.com/4kJAd5u58rJuly 4, 2019